sciling/airluisa/README.md

 ```

-Expected results, jsons with info (vehicles per frame, traking vehicles info, total percentage of vehicles per frame) and a txt with this kind of information:
+Expected results, jsons with info (vehicles per frame, tracking vehicles info, total percentage of vehicles per frame) and a txt with this kind of information:

 ```
 TOTAL MOVING VEHICLES:  6